Interpreter of Maladies: Mrs. Sen's

 In this story, 11-year-old Eliot begins staying with Mrs. Sen—a university professor's wife—after school.
-The caretaker, Mrs. Sen, chops and prepares food as she tells Eliot stories of her past life in Calcutta, helping to craft her identity.
+Mrs. Sen was hired by Elliot's mother to babysit her son while she is at work.
+While watching the boy, Mrs. Sen chops and prepares food as she tells Eliot stories of her past life in Calcutta, helping to craft her identity.
 Like "A Temporary Matter," this story is filled with lists of produce, catalogs of ingredients, and descriptions of recipes.
 Emphasis is placed on ingredients and the act of preparation.
 Other objects are emphasized as well, such as Mrs. Sen's colorful collection of saris from her native India.
 Much of the plot revolves around Mrs. Sen's tradition of purchasing fish from a local seafood market.
 This fish reminds Mrs. Sen of her home and holds great significance for her.
 However, reaching the seafood market requires driving, a skill that Mrs. Sen has not learned and resists learning.
 At the end of the story, Mrs. Sen attempts to drive to the market without her husband, and ends up in an automobile accident.
-Eliot soon stops staying with Mrs. Sen thereafter.
+Eliot soon stops staying with Mrs. Sen thereafter and becomes a latchkey child.